salsita/prism/docs/README.md

 ```

 In the `fetchGif` we've dispatched `NewGif` action which provides `url` of the GIF and we only need to handle this action in Updater and mutate the Model appropriately, in our case it's we just need to change `gifUrl` field of the model to `action.url`.
-Now you should see some GIF after refreshing the application:
+Now you should be able to see some GIF after refreshing the application:

 ![gif-viewer-2](./assets/6.png)